-In addition, this Plan seeks to levy future development for 6.1% of the cost of delivering the works within Council's Bike Plan and the new aquatic centre, as future development is forecast to comprise 6.1% of the total residential population at 2021.
+In addition, this Plan seeks to levy future development for 8.1% of the cost of delivering an Open Space Bike Plan, which would improve open space linkages through shared pathways.

 Council's strategy in regard to bushland walking trails is to provide quality access to bushland areas, improve linkages between trails, informative signage, picnic area furniture and general vegetation improvements.